SFe-Team-was-taken/SFe/sfe32-latest/format-specification/sfe-format-specification.md

 In SFe32, you can use two rules.
 Either:

 - the value of wMajor remains 2 or 3, depending on if Werner SF3 is used
-    - The value of wMinor counts up from 128.
+    - The value of wMinor counts up from 1024.
     - It increases by one when a change is made to the format.
-    - Later versions of the specification (4.01 onwards) will include a translation table to convert specification versions to SFe32 versions.
+    - Each specification major version change will increase wMinor by 256.
+    - Example: version 5.02 of the specification would have a wMinor value of 1282.
+    - Use if you intend your SFe file to be used with legacy SF players, as some legacy players may not like wMajor != 2.
-- the value of wMajor and wMinor correspond to the specification version
+- the value of wMajor and wMinor correspond to the specification version.
+    - Use if you intend your SFe file to only be used with SFe players.

 To signify that the SFe file has been created to a draft specification, please use the description.
+Programs that are compliant with SFe must recognise both naming schemes.

 * * *